-MUSIC 15 Popular Music in the United States 3 units
+MUSIC 15 Popular Music in the United States 3 units 54 lecture hours 3 3 3

 Not open for credit to students with credit in HUMAN 15 Transferable to CSU/UC

 A survey of popular music in the United States from about 1850 to the present.
 Covers American Civil War songs, ragtime, blues, jazz, songwriting, musical theater, country music, Latin music styles, rock and current trends.
 (L)